I built the house myself: Adekaz speaks up as 1st wife drags him and Mercy Aigbe

-Mercy Also Furnished My House: Adekaz Finally Speaks Up, Says He and 1st Wife Didn’t Build a House Together
+Mercy Also Furnished My House: Adekaz Finally Speaks Up, Says He and 1st Wife Didn’t Build Together

 - Adekaz's first wife Funsho put him and Mercy Aigbe on a blast after she saw videos of the actress in her house